The Pacific War Online Encyclopedia

 Brown was "pretty good", his deteriorating health led King to have Nimitz moved him back to Pearl Harbor as commander of his

 Brown subsequently fell ill and was reposted to Boston as commandant of 1 Naval District.
-He then served as Roosevelt's naval advisor, retiring in 1944 from active duty in the Navy.
+He then served as Roosevelt's naval adviser, retiring in 1944 from active duty in the Navy.

 Brown was "an intelligent paragon of old school